mailvelope/keyserver/README.md

 GET /api/v1/key?op=verifyRemove&keyId=b8e4105cc9dedc77&nonce=6a314915c09368224b11df0feedbc53c
 ```

+## Abuse resistant key server

+The key server implements mechanisms described in the draft [Abuse-Resistant OpenPGP Keystores](https://datatracker.ietf.org/doc/html/draft-dkg-openpgp-abuse-resistant-keystore-06) to mitigate various attacks related to flooding the key server with bogus keys or certificates.
+The filtering of keys can be customized with [environment variables](#settings).

+In detail the following key components are filtered out:

+* user attribute packets
+* third-party certificates
+* certificates exceeding 8383 bytes
+* certificates that cannot be verified with primary key
+* unhashed subpackets except: issuer, issuerFingerprint, embeddedSignature
+* unhashed subpackets of embedded signatures
+* user IDs without email address
+* user IDs exceeding 1024 bytes
+* user IDs that have no self certificate or revocation signature
+* subkeys exceeding 8383 bytes
+* above 5 revocation signatures.
+Hardest, earliest revocations are kept.
+* superseded certificates.
+Newest 5 are kept.

+A key is rejected if one of the following is detected:

+* primary key packet exceeding 8383 bytes
+* primary key packet is not version 4
+* key without user ID
+* key with more than 20 email addresses
+* key with more than 20 subkeys
+* key size exceeding 32768 bytes
+* new uploaded key is not valid 24h in the future

 # Language & DB

 The server is written is in JavaScript ES2020 and runs on [Node.js](https://nodejs.org/) v18+.